Places to stay near Robin Hood’s Bay

 The entrance to Hilda Cottage features a deep blue front door, flanked by two large windows.
 A wooden bench sits on the cobbled pathway surrounded by potted plants and greenery.
 The quaint exterior reflects the character of this 17th Century dwelling.

 Hilda Cottage is a 17th Century dwelling.
-The front door enters to the living area, downstairs is the equipped kitchen with large table.
-Upstairs is a double bedroom (WC ensuite) with sea views, and main bathroom, up the final flight of stairs is the loft bedroom (double bed & single bed) and sea views!
-The stairs are narrow & steep, see photos.
-If you're after old and quaint, Hilda is your girl, if you're after brand new, she probably isn't 💗 Parking permit for nearby car park.
+The front door enters to the living area, downstairs is the kitchen.
+Upstairs is a double bedroom (WC ensuite) with sea views, and main bathroom, the top floor is the loft bedroom (double & single bed) and sea views!
+The stairs are narrow & steep, see photos If you're after old and quaint, Hilda is your girl, if you're after new and modern, she probably isn't 💗 No private parking or garden, see 'other details to note' section.
+Thank you

 Guest favourite